Disputing a ticket

 Going to court

-allegation dispute, you'll need to appear in court.
+If you have disputed the allegation, you'll need to appear in court.
 Your court date will be mailed to you by the Provincial Court Registry.
 If the court date doesn't work for you, reschedule it by

 contacting your local court.
 If you miss your court date you'll have to pay the ticket.